Tiofilusi Tiueti

-Tiofilusi Tiueti is a Tongan civil servant, politician, and Cabinet Minister.
+Tiofilusi Tiueti is a Tongan civil servant, politician, and former Cabinet Minister.

 Tiueti has previously worked as a civil servant.
 He was chief executive of Tonga's Ministry of Finance until 2013, when he moved to a position at the World Bank.
 In May 2015 he was appointed as chief executive of the Pacific Association of Supreme Audit Institutions, a role he held until May 2020.
 He then served on PASAI's secretariat until September 2022.

-On 20 October 2022 he was appointed Minister of Finance, replacing Tatafu Moeaki who had been unseated for bribery.
+On 20 October 2022 he was appointed Minister of Finance and Minister of Revenue and Customs, replacing Tatafu Moeaki who had been unseated for bribery.